Sustainability Risk Policy – Disclosure Statement

 MV Credit has reviewed its Remuneration Policy in accordance with the requirements of Article 5 of SFDR to ensure consistency with the Firm’s integration of sustainability risks as described above.
 The relevant details incorporated in that respect are featured below:

-• Central to MV Credit’s remuneration policy is the promotion of sound and effective risk management and this has now been extended beyond financial risks to encompass sustainability risks.
+- Central to MV Credit’s remuneration policy is the promotion of sound and effective risk management and this has now been extended beyond financial risks to encompass sustainability risks.
 In summary, relevant individuals who are involved in implementing and/or overseeing MV Credit’s Sustainability Risks Policy will be assessed in this respect as part of the determination of variable remuneration awards by reference to their risk-adjusted performance.
 MV Credit does not have any quantitative sustainability-focused performance targets at either a portfolio or asset level and therefore this is a qualitative assessment in respect of adherence to the Firm’s internal procedures for integration of sustainability risks as outlined above.

-• Further, another key aspect of MV Credit’s remuneration policy is with respect to avoid creating an environment which rewards or encourages excessive risk-taking.
+- Further, another key aspect of MV Credit’s remuneration policy is to avoid creating an environment which rewards or encourages excessive risk-taking.
 Again, this principle has been extended beyond financial risk to incorporate sustainability risks; and for those individuals who have a role in ensuring or overseeing that the Firm’s sustainability risks policy is adhered to, this is factored into decisions in respect of variable remuneration awards.

-Last updated April 2023.
+Last updated October 2024.